 You may not make any withdrawals or transfers to another credit union account of yours or to a third party by means of a preauthorized or automatic transfer, telephonic order or instruction, or similar order to a third party.

-Dort Financial Credit Union’s (Dort Financial) Boost Checking account has been earning 5.00% APY on qualifying balances up to $10k for nearly two years.
+Dort Financial’s rewards checking account, Boost Checking, has been earning 5.00% APY on qualifying balances up to $10k for almost three years.
 Qualifying balances greater than $10k and non-qualifying balances do not earn any interest.
 While the $10k balance cap may be considered low, the Boost Checking offers a great rate for those with a relatively small amount to invest.